Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: Background

-with the solutions \smash{$\halpha,\hf$} in problems \eqref{eq:trend_filter_basis}, \eqref{eq:trend_filter_cont}, respectively, related by \smash{$\hf = \sum_{j=1}^n \halpha_j h^k_j$}.
-Fortunately, trend filtering again retains (under mild conditions on the design) the minimax optimal rate in \eqref{eq:minimax_rate}.
-This was shown in \citet{tibshirani2014adaptive,wang2014falling} by bounding the distance between solutions in \eqref{eq:trend_filter_basis}, \eqref{eq:local_spline_basis}.
-Lastly, thanks to the equivalence of \eqref{eq:trend_filter_basis}, \eqref{eq:trend_filter_old} and the structured, banded nature of the penalty term in the latter problem, trend filtering is computationally more efficient than the restricted locally adaptive regression spline, and scales to considerably larger problem sizes.
+Finally---and critically for practical use---the problem \eqref{eq:trend_filter_basis} has an equivalent form given in \eqref{eq:trend_filter_old}.
+The latter, original form of trend filtering is more amenable to efficient computation, thanks to the structured, banded nature of its penalty term; computation here scales considerably better than that in either \eqref{eq:trend_filter_basis} or the restricted locally adaptive regression spline problem \eqref{eq:local_spline_rest}.
 (We have found that in most empirical examples, trend filtering and restricted locally adaptive spline solutions are more or less visually identical anyway; see Figure \ref{fig:adapt}.)